-Should you try to win back gym members who cancel?
+Should you try to win back gym members who want to cancel?
 Sometimes the answer is yes.
-Other times no. Working out how to handle cancellations takes careful consideration.
+Often, it’s no. Working out how to handle cancellations takes careful consideration.
 And there’s no one-size-fits-all approach.
 Find out where to start and what to think about.

 We’re here to help you work out what’s best for your business and members.